Ring Of Kerry County Kerry, Ireland Travel Guide

 Look for local artisan food producers or farm shops along the route.
 Kerry is known for its high-quality dairy.

-Check local tourism calendars for food festivals, often occurring during summer and autumn, celebrating local produce.
+Look at local event schedules for food festivals, often occurring over the summertime and autumn, celebrating local produce.

-Local residents can recommend hidden gems or the best spots for a traditional meal.
+Local residents can recommend hidden gems or the best areas for a traditional meal.

 Engage with pub owners or B&B hosts for authentic recommendations.